 Explore Ancient Thira

 An interesting place to explore is the antique settlement of Ancient Thira, located on top of Messa Vouno.
-The visit is worth your time not just because of the ruins, but for views from the top of the promontory.
+The visit is worth your time not just because of the ruins but also for the views from the top of the promontory.

 The ruins owe the name to the mythical ruler of the island, Theras, and also to the fact that Thera (or Thira) was for ages the name of the island.
 The ancient village was inhabited from the 9th century BC until the year 726 AD.
 To get there, you have to travel up the winding road that starts in Kamari.